K4KarolE/31_I_aM_Db_Bee/README.md

 # Tips and Tricks
-## How to add your own "Look for native title" option
+## How to add a new "Look for native title" option
 - Just add your key-value pair in `settings_db.json / title_search_links` and it will be automatically listed at the next start.
 - Make sure your link is suitable for concatenation